 Lion Camp is located in the exclusive 20,000 acre Olare Orok Conservancy.
 This expansive conservancy, which borders the Masai Mara Game Reserve is home to an abundance of animals including the Big Cats for which the Mara is famous.
 The Camp is situated along the banks of the Ntiakatiak River, a seasonal river with some permanent hippo pools near the camp.
 With 10 luxury guest tents the camp is very exclusive and gives guests a real in the bush experience.

 The tents are very spacious and have private verandahs along the length of the tent, providing a secluded and private space for guests to relax and enjoy the beauty of this African wilderness.
 Each tent has en-suite bathrooms with flush toilets and hot showers.
+There is 2-bedroomed unit for families.

 Food is excellent with fresh baked bread and high quality meals prepared by the camp chef.